nadyakant/Data_Analyst_Portfolio/README.md

 ## SQL Queries

+- Pet Shop Sales:
 Here you will find meaningful insights on pet store sales structured as questions and answers in the form of SQL queries.
-In case you don't have a console installed, please, use an online SQL complier such as [SQLite](https://sqliteonline.com/).
+In case you don't have a console installed, please, use an online SQL compiler such as [SQLite](https://sqliteonline.com/).
 Here's how to IMPORT the .csv file with headers:

 ![IMPORT](https://raw.githubusercontent.com/nadyakant/Data_Analyst_Portfolio/main/PNGs/Import%20csv%20to%20SQL%20Online.png)

-Then, please, copy and paste each SQL query separately into the complier, resulting in something like this:
+Then, please, copy and paste each SQL query separately into the compiler, resulting in something like this:

 ![IMPORT](https://raw.githubusercontent.com/nadyakant/Data_Analyst_Portfolio/main/PNGs/sql%20lite%20pet%20shop%20sales.png)

 And most importantly...
 Have fun calculating!

+- Demonstration of SQL Commands:
+This is a collection of queries that showcase the use of commands and functions in SQL.

 ## Tableau Visualization